angelospanag/my-personal-site/data/authors/default.md

 ### About me

+Hello, I am Angelos, an Application Development Associate Manager at Accenture UK.

 **Favourite languages/tools for software development?**

-Mainly Python and Go for backend development and React/JavaScript/Next.js for frontend development.
-This blog is [making use of the above](https://github.com/angelospanag/my-personal-site) and [Vercel](https://vercel.com/) for automating its deployment.
+Mainly Python and Go for backend development and React/TypeScript/JavaScript/Next.js for frontend development.
+This blog is [using Next.js](https://github.com/angelospanag/my-personal-site) and [Vercel](https://vercel.com/) for automating its deployment.

 If I had to pick my favourite, that would be Python.
 Amazingly readable and powerful syntax with a rich ecosystem of libraries encompassing web development, machine learning, data science and desktop